jala886/minerTools/README.md

 # minerTools
-A miner tools for natminer
+A miner tools for antminer
 # jlManageGui

-`jlManageGui.py` is a Tkinter desktop utility for batch miner operations by IP address.
+desktop utility for batch miner operations by IP address.

 ## Features